luanteylo/iops/README.md

 The notion of temporal spacing originates from the I/O community, which recognizes the need to repeat tests at various times throughout the day.
 Otherwise, the results could be biased by background applications that might be performing I/O operations at the time of the tests.

-Certainly, here's your "Usage" section updated based on the new options for `hourglass.py`:

 #### Usage: